smolcodes/java-blog/src/posts/The Stanley Parable or It's ok, You can be Introspective.md

 ---
-title: The Stanley Parable or It is ok.
-You can be Introspective
+title: The Stanley Parable or It is ok you can be Introspective
 description: Spoiler it is a good game but not as good as Portal
 date: 2020-07-30
 tags: